 - Lentils (for plant based protein and fiber) instead of rice.
 Cooked and cooled lentils are also a great source of resistant starch.
 Which means your digestion will benefit from eating this shrimp jambalaya dish.
 See, more bang for your buck, health wise!

-- Need a paleo jambalaya option?
-No prob!
+Need a paleo jambalaya option?
 Try swapping out the lentils or rice for riced veggies!

 - Arrowroot Slurry (no oil or butter needed) instead of traditional roux to thicken it.
 Or feel free to use my paleo roux recipe here.